hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/lookup-and-reference/indirect.rst

 The data used in these examples is as follows:

 .. image:: /images/example-lookup-fns.png
-   :alt: Hypernumbers indirect example data
+   :alt: Vixo indirect example data

 ``=INDIRECT($A$2)`` Value of the reference in cell A2 (Bob)